fantasmoio/Fantasmo-iOS-SDK/README.md

     // Call the continue block with the result continueBlock(isValidCode)

-    // Validation can also be done asynchronously.
-    APIService.validateQRCode(qrCode) { isValidCode in
+    // Alternatively, validation can be done asynchronously APIService.validateQRCode(qrCode) { isValidCode in
         continueBlock(isValidCode)
     }